-One of the steps in how to grow lettuce successfully is to provide it enough light.
+One of the steps in how to grow lettuce successfully is to provide it with enough light.
 Thus, the seedlings must be placed near the sunniest window in your house.
-The seedlings will require up to 16 hours of sunlight in order for it to grow into a full bushy lettuce plant.
+The seedlings will require up to 16 hours of sunlight in order for them to grow into a full bushy lettuce plant.

 Also Read: Best Annual Flowers for Full Sun

 9. Invest in a Fluorescent Light for Growing Plants